OlesksanrSh/First-work/README.md

 # First-work
-Thak you for wisit i hope i future i will be better
+Thak you for wisit i hope in future i will be better